 - Instead of walnuts, you can use hazelnuts or sunflower seeds.

-You can wrap cooled buns in foil and place in an airtight freezer bag and freeze for up to 2 weeks.
+You can wrap cooled buns in foil, place them in an airtight freezer bag, and freeze them for up to 2 weeks.
 Thaw the buns at room temperature.

 More pastries to try: